MikeDigitize/JSFundamentals/README.md

 ```

 In JavaScript functions and variables are given names to associate them with the objects or values they represent.
-The names given are often referred to as identifiers or references.
+The names given are often referred to as identifiers, references or assignment targets.
 It is important to remember whenever dealing with idenitifiers that they point only at values and not at each other.
 Consider the following example:

 ```javascript
 var foo = { name : "bar" };